nishantmulchandani/Diffusion-Zero-to-Hero-Exam/README.md

 # Diffusion: Zero to Hero Exam Platform

-**Diffusion** is an advanced, AI-native examination platform designed specifically for Deep Learning Engineers to master the mathematics and implementation of Diffusion Models.
+**Diffusion exam platform** is an advanced, AI-native examination platform designed specifically for Deep Learning Engineers to master the mathematics and implementation of Diffusion Models.
 This project aims to provide a rigorous testing environment suitable for PhD candidates and researchers.

 ## 🚀 Features